CD3/config-makover/README.md

       stop : 10
       dt : 0.001

+Don't like YAML?
+No problem, just provide with a parser that reads your preferred format from a string and returns a data tree.
+So, to read JSON,

+    from configmakover.read import *
+    import json

+    with open('myConfig.json', 'r') as f:
+      text = f.read()

+    config = readConfig( text, parser=json.loads )

 Because Mako expressions are just Python expressions, you can pretty much do anything you want!
 It's time to give you configuration a makeover, write it once, configure forever (ugh, how cheesy can we get?)